Difference Between Basin and Valley

 Basin vs Valley

-Basin is referred by many names like drainage basin, river basin, water basin, catchment basin etc. Basin is an area of land which collects precipitation and drains itself into the water sources like rivers, bays etc.
+Basin is referred to by many names like drainage basin, river basin, water basin, catchment basin etc. Basin is an area of land which collects precipitation and drains itself into the water sources like rivers, bays etc.

 Valley is a low elevated area that runs between mountains and hills.
 Valleys are formed because there is an erosion of land for a longer time.
 Some valleys are also formed by glacial ice.